MaxHeadroom68/ED-Sell1/README.md

 - If it loses sync, it'll stop rather than wandering through the menu and selling your Corvette.
 - If it thinks the only thing wrong is the game didn't see a keypress, it'll wait a bit and try again, up to 5 times.
 - Works with the "More Info" sidebar displayed or not.
-- You don't need to have the cursor on the SELL button, just be on the SELL COMMODITY screen.
+- You don't need to start with the cursor on the SELL button, just be on the SELL COMMODITY screen.
 - Second hotkey for selling slightly larger lots (like 2-8)
 - Pause key will pause operation
 - Configurable timing settings: inter-keypress delay, keypress duration, timout scale factor